aspensmonster-school/ee4390-senior-design-i/weekly-reports/week-4.md

 I might try to use it when I parallelize the RNG implementation.
 Would also give me more experience with HDLs and HVLs (and of course FPGAs).

+UPDATE: Sun.
+09 Feb.
+2014:

+Finally got around to setting up the scope.

+Dafuq?
+I'm getting nothing but 60 Hz hum out of the op-amp!
+Noise is still good.